-- Equity – We embody equal opportunity through a not-for-profit model that requires low up-front investment from communities and low monthly fees for individual households.
+- Equity – We embody equal opportunity through a not-for-profit model that requires low up-front investment from communities and low or no monthly fees for individual households.
 The income from these costs goes directly back into the operations of our organization to maintain and expand the network.

 - Sustainability – We develop and install a complete Internet connectivity solution for our neighbors’ needs.
-We gather grant funds for the initial build-out, and then we assist neighborhoods in creating sustainable community oriented methods for covering any maintenance costs that arise after installation.
+We gather grant funds for the initial build-out, and then we assist neighborhoods in creating sustainable community-oriented methods for covering any maintenance costs that arise after installation.

 Adam Longwill – Executive Director